Cardiovascular disease, Thrombosis and Haemostasis, Atrial Fibrillation, Venous Thrombo-Embolism, Respiratory disease

 Venous Thrombo-Embolism (VTE)

-VTE kills more people per year than deaths from road traffic accidents, breast cance, MRSA, and HIV/AIDS combined.
+VTE kills more people per year than deaths from road traffic accidents, breast cancer, MRSA and HIV/AIDS combined.
 At least 32,000 deaths per year are attributable to hospital admission.
-David’s current NIHR programme grant has 3 work-streams, one of which is investigating the barriers to thromboprophylaxis amongst primary and secondary care climnical staff as well as health care commissioners.
+David’s current NIHR programme grant has 3 work-streams, one of which is investigating the barriers to thromboprophylaxis amongst primary and secondary care clinical staff as well as health care commissioners.
 Further workstreams include an RCT of extended treatment for established VTE and a cost-effectiveness modelling exercise to determine the optimum treatment pathways for patients who are suspected of having a VTE.